Level: Intermediate to Advanced

 2. What are three resolutions that you would like to make?
 Do you think it is possible to follow through with these resolutions?

-3. Why do you think so many bad things have happened in Asia recently?
+3. Why do you think bad things happen to good people?

 4. If you need advice, do you go to your mother or father?
 Why?

-5. Is it OK to live with your boyfriend or girlfriend before you marry them?
+5. Is it OK to live with your boyfriend or girlfriend before you get married?

 6. Many people have cars in China today.
 Some of them simply use their cars to drive 2-3 minutes to work.
 Do you think all of the cars in China are necessary?
 Why or why not?